Page updated July 5, 2022

 Illness caused by COVID-19 has been on the rise in this pediatric population.
 C.S.
-Mott Children’s Hospital and the Michigan Medicine Safety & Efficacy Task Force join the CDC and FDA in recommending vaccination for individuals age 12 and older.
+Mott Children’s Hospital and the Michigan Medicine Safety & Efficacy Task Force join the CDC and FDA in recommending vaccination for individuals ages 5 and older.